Arteries of the Brain

 The circle of Willis, also called Circulus arteriosus or the polygon of Willis, is formed at the base of the brain around the optic chiasm, infundibulum of the pituitary stalk and the hypothalamus, as a ring of interconnecting arteries.
 The interconnecting arteries are from the anterior and posterior circulation of the brain.

-Two vertebral arteries, originating from the subclavian artery, course upwards through the neck and ascend on the anterolateral aspect of the medulla to unite at the lower border of the pons to form a single artery called the basilar artery.
-The vertebral arteries also give-off the following branches which run somewhat downwards – the posterior inferior cerebellar arteries, anterior and posterior spinal arteries.
-The basilar artery runs upwards in the midline and ventral to the pons, from the level of the lower border of the pons, giving off the pontine branches (pontine arteries), superior cerebellar arteries, and anterior inferior cerebellar arteries.
-It finally terminates by bifurcating, at the level of the upper border of the pons or lower border of midbrain, into its terminal branches – the right and left posterior cerebral arteries.
+Two vertebral arteries, originating from the subclavian artery, course upwards through the neck and ascend on the anterolateral aspect of the medulla.
+They unite at the lower border of the pons, forming a single artery called the basilar artery.
+The vertebral arteries also give-off the following branches which run somewhat downwards:

 Arteries of the Cerebellum